remodlai/legacy-task-manager/README.md

 ### Feedback Mechanism

-During the planning process, Shrimp guides the Agent through multiple steps of thinking.
+During the planning process, LexIQ guides the Agent through multiple steps of thinking.
 You can review this process and provide feedback if you feel it's heading in the wrong direction.
 Simply interrupt and share your perspective - the Agent will incorporate your feedback and continue the planning process.

 ### Task Execution